lonelyplanet/spp_blog/README.md

 Run the following line from within the project and make your changes.

-`bundle exec jekyll serve --watch --baseurl ""`
+`bundle exec jekyll serve --watch --drafts --baseurl ""`

 Jekyll will automatically update as you updated the blog.
 If you want to know more, this [Using Jekyll](https://help.github.com/articles/using-jekyll-with-pages) page is wonderfully basic.